stoat-dev/stoat-action/docs/docs/quick-start/jest.md

 1. Install the [Stoat App](https://github.com/apps/stoat-app).

-2. Run Jest with coverage report, and append the [Stoat Action](https://github.com/stoat-dev/stoat-action) at the end of the relevant workflow.
+2. Run tests with Jest coverage report, and append the [Stoat Action](https://github.com/stoat-dev/stoat-action) at the end of the relevant GitHub workflow.
 For example:

     `jest.config.js`
     ```js